 Mohn Prize Panel and Cocktail Reception

-The prestigious Mohn Prize for Outstanding Arctic Research will be announced during the 16th Arctic Futures Symposium on Wednesday, December 3rd.
+The prestigious Mohn Prize for Outstanding Arctic Research will be announced on Wednesday, December 3rd during the 16th Arctic Futures Symposium.

 Awarded biennially, the Mohn Prize celebrates excellence in Arctic research.
 The 2 million NOK award recognizes individuals or research groups who have made exceptional contributions to our understanding of the Arctic - whether through groundbreaking insights into its nature, environment, or cultures - and who have demonstrated international leadership in their field.

-The final panel of the Arctic Futures Symposium the afternoon of December 3rd, starting at 3:30 pm, will begin with a special keynote speaker and will focus on the area of expertise of the 2026 winner of the Mohn Prize: marine freshwater biology in the Arctic.
+The final panel of the Arctic Futures Symposium the afternoon of December 3rd, starting at 3:30 pm, began with a special keynote speaker and focused on the area of expertise of the 2026 winner of the Mohn Prize: freshwater biology in the Arctic.

 Cocktail reception

-The panel will immediately be followed by a cocktail reception from 5:30 pm until 8:00 pm to close out the 16th Arctic Futures Symposium.
+The panel was immediately be followed by a cocktail reception from 5:30 pm until 8:00 pm to close out the 16th Arctic Futures Symposium.

-Separate registration is not required for this event as it is part of the main symposium program.
+Separate registration was not required for this event as it is part of the main symposium programme.

 About the Mohn Prize